Aging, Systemic Disease and Oral Health: Implications for Women Worldwide (Part II)

 Risk Factors in Women

-Stroke risk increases after age 55, and a woman’s risk more than doubles each decade following.25 Ethnicity represents a risk factor.
-African-American women exhibit an increased risk for stroke and heart attack more than white Caucasian women, and compared to white Caucasian, African-American women and men are more likely to die from stroke.25 Risk factors increase if a family history of stroke exists, especially with a first-degree relative, a personal history, heart attack or heart related conditions.
-Having experienced a transient ischemic attack (TIA), known as a mini-stroke, increases the risk ten-fold regardless of gender and age.25 High blood pressure is considered one of the major risk factors for heart attacks and the most critical factor leading to strokes.
-People who have high blood pressure have one and a half times the risk of having a stroke compared to those who consistently have optimal blood pressure of 120/80.26 Obesity/overweight are primary risk factors for stroke for men and women of all races.27 Strokes occur twice as often in diabetics with hypertension than those with hypertension alone.28 Adults with diabetes have two to four times greater death rates than adults without.
-Diabetics often exhibit elevated blood pressure levels, cholesterol, and obesity and overweight concerns posing them at greater risks for CVD conditions11 and six times greater risk for stroke than those without diabetes.29 Controlling and maintaining blood pressure levels can reduce risks of strokes by 30-40%.11
+Stroke risk increases after age 55, and a woman’s risk more than doubles each decade following.33 Ethnicity represents a risk factor.
+African-American women exhibit an increased risk for stroke and heart attack more than white Caucasian women, and compared to white Caucasian, African-American women and men are more likely to die from stroke.33 Risk factors increase if a family history of stroke exists, especially with a first-degree relative, a personal history, heart attack or heart related conditions.
+Having experienced a transient ischemic attack (TIA), known as a mini-stroke, increases the risk ten-fold regardless of sex/gender and age.33 High blood pressure is considered one of the major risk factors for heart attacks and the most critical factor leading to strokes.
+People who have high blood pressure have one and a half times the risk of having a stroke compared to those who consistently have optimal blood pressure of 120/80.34 Obesity/overweight are primary risk factors for stroke for men and women of all races.
+An excess of fatty tissue has been shown to have a significant association with risk of stroke/transient ischemic attack (TIA), independent of other vascular risk factors.
+Waist circumference and related ratios can better predict stroke than BMI.
+Overweight individuals present with additional risk factors, such as sleep apnea, left ventricular hypertrophy, Syndrome X, and diabetes.35 Strokes occur twice as often in diabetics with hypertension than those with hypertension alone.36 Adults with diabetes have two to four times greater death rates than adults without.
+Diabetics often exhibit elevated blood pressure levels, cholesterol, and obesity and overweight concerns posing them at greater risks for CVD conditions18 and six times greater risk for stroke than those without diabetes.37 Controlling and maintaining blood pressure levels can reduce risks of strokes by 30-40%.18

 According to the American Heart Association, a woman with more risk factors increases her chance of experiencing a stroke or heart attack.
-Many of the identifiable risk factors (Table 1) cannot be modified such as: family health history, race, increasing age and gender.
-Yet, many of the modifiable factors: high cholesterol, high blood pressure, diabetes, obesity, (Figure 4), lack of exercise and smoking can be treated or controlled by medication along with making positive changes in lifestyle habits.8
+Many of the identifiable risk factors (Table 1) cannot be modified such as: family health history, race, increasing age and sex/gender.
+Yet, many of the modifiable factors: high cholesterol, high blood pressure, diabetes, obesity, (Figure 5), lack of exercise and smoking can be treated or controlled by medication along with making positive changes in lifestyle habits.13

 Table 1.
 Risk Factors for Stroke in Women.